liquidev/datarray/README.md

 Inspired by [this article](https://blog.royalsloth.eu/posts/the-compiler-will-optimize-that-away/).

-Datarray is a struct-of-arrays data structure that tries its best to emulate an object oriented-style array of structs.
+Datarray is a struct of arrays data structure that can be used just like an object oriented-style array of structs.

 ```nim
 import datarray